Transcatheter arterial chemoembolization

 Transcatheter arterial chemoembolization (TACE) is a minimally invasive procedure performed in interventional radiology to restrict a tumor's blood supply.
 Small embolic particles coated with chemotherapeutic drugs are injected selectively through a catheter into an artery directly supplying the tumor.
 These particles both block the blood supply and induce cytotoxicity, attacking the tumor in several ways.

 The radiotherapeutic analogue (combining radiotherapy with embolization) is called radioembolization or selective internal radiation therapy (SIRT).

+Clinical trials determine what type of therapy is generally most successful for treating any particular type of tumor.
+Panels of physicians, such as the National Comprehensive Cancer Network, determine what therapies to recommend for a given tumor type based on the outcomes of these trials.
+Although in theory TACE can be applied to any tumor, currently TACE is used primarily for tumors of the liver.

 Principles

-TACE derives its beneficial effect by two primary mechanisms.
+TACE of liver tumors derives its beneficial effect by two primary mechanisms.
 Most tumors within the liver are supplied by the proper hepatic artery, so arterial embolization preferentially interrupts the tumor's blood supply and stalls growth until neovascularization.
 Secondly, focused administration of chemotherapy allows for delivery of a higher dose to the tissue while simultaneously reducing systemic exposure, which is typically the dose-limiting factor.
 This effect is potentiated by the fact that the chemotherapeutic drug is not washed out from the tumor vascular bed by blood flow after embolization.
 Effectively, this results in a higher concentration of drug to be in contact with the tumor for a longer period of time.

 Park et al. conceptualized carcinogenesis of hepatocellular carcinoma (HCC) as a multistep process involving parenchymal arterialization, sinusoidal capillarization, and development of unpaired arteries (a vital component of tumor angiogenesis).
 All these events lead to a gradual shift in tumor blood supply from portal to arterial circulation.
 This concept has been validated using dynamic imaging modalities by various investigators.
 Sigurdson et al. demonstrated that, when an agent was infused via the hepatic artery, intratumoral concentrations were ten times greater compared to when agents were administered through the portal vein.
 Hence, arterial treatment targets the tumor while normal liver is relatively spared.
 Embolization induces ischemic necrosis of tumor causing a failure of the transmembrane pump, resulting in a greater absorption of cytotoxic agents by the tumor cells.
 Tissue concentration of agents within the tumor is greater than 40 times that of the surrounding normal liver.